soleiana/minibank/README.md

-Goal: create a simple micro-lending app api similar to one of our existing products.
+Goal: create a simple micro-lending app api.

 Business requirements:
 - User can apply for loan by passing amount and term to api.